 Typical analysis of RNA expression data often involves performing a hierarchical clustering of profiles followed by a term enrichment of subsets of genes found in the emerging patterns.
 In this approach the patterning that comes from hierarchical clustering can be arbitrary, dependent on what level of the hierarchy one chooses to look at.
 Thus, we sought to sort the time courses into general behaviors in an unbiased manner.
 To accomplish this we fit each individual mRNA and protein to a piecewise continuous curve (figure 4A).
 This curve is defined by 4 free time parameters and 3 free amplitude parameters.
 To fit the curve we used a population based differential evolution (DE) algorithm.
 Furthermore the fitness function used in minimization is scaled to the experimental error (see methods).
 Thus, our algorithm provides confidence intervals for our fit based upon the variability in biological replicates.
-To demonstrate the effectiveness of our fitting strategy we randomly selected five mRNA profiles and their respective fits (fig 2 B-F).
-Green circles show the average of three biological replicates with their std deviations (green bars) and the blue line and bar show the average and standard deviation of the population of fits respectively.
+To demonstrate the effectiveness of our fitting strategy we randomly selected five mRNA profiles and their respective fits (figure 2 B-F).
+Green circles show the average of three biological replicates with their standard deviations (green bars) and the blue line and bar show the average and standard deviation of the population of fits respectively.
 Both the data and fit have been normalized to the average of the time course.

-RNA profiles

-As can be seen in figure 4 B-E we in general get good agreement between the data and model.
+As can be seen in figure 4 B-E, for mRNAs we generally get good agreement between the data and model.
 Thus, the fits give us reasonable estimates of the distribution of time scales involved in the response.
 Figure 4 F shows the distribution of t1, the time to first inflection.
 Most of the mRNAs begin responding between 3-8 hrs, during the transition between exponential to stationary growth.
 To better understand the regulation of cellular processes (and mRNAs) in our dataset we sorted the mRNA profiles, based upon the estimated parameters of our fit, into five general categories: up regulated, down regulated, temporarily up regulated, temporarily down regulated, or unknown.
 The confidence intervals for our fits allowed sorting individual mRNAs into these five categories with high confidence.
-The mRNAs in the categories down regulated and up regulated showed significant enrichment for GO terms.
+The mRNAs in the categories “down regulated” and “up regulated” showed significant enrichment for GO terms.
 The average of the mRNAs in each of these terms can be seen in figure 5A, B.

-Protein Profiles

-To characterize the protein response we followed the same general strategy of fitting, classification, and go enrichment as we did for the RNA profiles.
-The distribution of the time to first inflection for the proteins is a little broader than the mRNAs, however, they are still mostly in the range between 3-8 hrs with very few proteins that have not responded by the time the cells enter stationary phase.
+To characterize the protein response we followed the same general strategy of fitting, classification, and GO enrichment as we did for the RNA profiles.
+The distribution of the time to first inflection for the proteins is a little broader than the mRNAs.
+However, they are still mostly in the range between 3-8 hrs with very few proteins that have not responded by the time the cells enter stationary phase.
 There are many proteins that are turned on for the duration of the time course, compared to the mRNAs where very few remain on for the entire duration of the experiment.
-Figure 5 D shows the average of the proteins in a given go term that are enriched in the set of proteins that are being up regulated.
+Figure 5 D shows the average of the proteins in a given GO term that are enriched in the set of proteins that are being up regulated.
 The average of proteins in GO terms being down regulated have a much wider distribution of decay times compared to the RNAs being down regulated likely due to differing protein stabilities (figure 5C).

 As a complementary approach we also averaged all proteins in a given Kegg pathway regardless of their behavior.
 Many pathways showed little to no differential regulation, on average, in their protein levels.
-Pathways that did change cohesively are plotted in Figure 5 E and F depending on if they where down or up regulated respectively.
+Pathways that did change cohesively are plotted in Figure 5 E and F depending on if they were down or up regulated, respectively.

 Flux ratio analysis.